 - ‘Field-facing’ Value Engineers work directly with the field sales teams to engage prospects and existing customers in value conversations throughout the engagement process — leading to (a) a business case that justifies investing in a B2B solution and (b) an assessment of value realized post implementation.
 Individuals that enjoy customer contact and working on the front lines to help close specific opportunities typically follow this career path.

 - ‘Back-office’ Value Engineering support is essential to achieve the goals of scalability, repeatability, and consistency of high-quality deliverables.
 This role involves largely, but not exclusively, working behind the scenes with internal stakeholders (sales, sales operations / enablement, marketing, product management, and customer care organizations) to create and maintain reusable content that the field sales teams need to engage prospects and customers.
 This content typically includes: value models, customer ROI case studies, proposal boilerplate, deal success stories, and enablement training courseware.
 To achieve this goal, two key processes must be formalized: (1) an internal collaboration process for understanding the expectations and ‘demand’ of your stakeholders and (2) an external customer engagement process that clarifies how and when to use sales assets and collateral.
 Success in this role requires aligning content with your go-to-market strategy and supporting your organization’s prescribed selling approach (e.g., Challenger, MEDDIC, Miller Heiman, etc.).

 How Does Customer Value Management Support Sales Enablement?

 Once implementation is complete of your CVM program, it’s time to give the sales team members the confidence to carry on effective value conversations throughout the customer engagement process.

 Sales enablement content can be packaged and delivered in a variety of ways – including recorded sessions on a Learning Management System; formal face-to-face venues like sales roadshows, Sales Kick-off events, onboarding events; and one-on-one coaching sessions.
-The table below suggests different assets that value engineers can prepare for value management enablement:
+The table below suggests different assets that value engineers can prepare for customer value management enablement:

 |Enablement Asset||Description of Asset (Format, Goals, etc.)|